 2. Control your own time

-If you don’t control your own time, there will always be someone else controlling it for you.
+Something I learned when I started working was that if you don’t control your own time, there will always be someone else controlling it for you.

 To my mind, this is one of the most important ones, because you can’t choose how you use your time until you take control of it.